-- Turn the power switch of the power supply and on the PDB210 Series to I. The green LED next to the DC input connector indicates correct power supply. - Adjust the optical source(s) to the optical input(s).MONITOR outputs can be used for convenient alignment of free space input beams.
+- For free-space beam applications, the FC adapters can be removed in order to have direct access to the photodetectors (not for PDB430C and PDB460C see section "Optical Inputs" 6 for details). - The MONITOR outputs can be used to conveniently check the detected signal from each free space input beam.
 The maximum output voltage swing of the MONITOR outputs is 10V for high impedance loads (1.5 V into 50 Ω loads).
-Saturation of the MONITOR outputs will occur at optical input power greater than 1 mW. - The RF output signal must not exceed the maximum RF OUTPUT voltage swing (see Technical Data 14) to avoid saturation.
-External neutral density filters or attenuators are recommended to reduce the input light level in critical cases. - For balanced operation illuminate both photodetectors simultaneously and use either the RF OUTPUT or the MONITOR outputs to fine-tune the optical power balance by observing voltage on a digital voltmeter or other low-frequency measurement device. - Do not exceed a maximum power density of 4 W/cm2 for maximum linearity performance when measuring focused beams, fiber outputs, or small diameter beams. - Thorlabs S120-xx series fiber adapters can be easily mounted to the optical inputs.
-Thorlabs offers such adapters as well for single-mode fibers (connector styles FC, SC, ST and LC) and for multi-mode fibers (connector SMA) - After finishing measurements, turn power off.
+Saturation of the MONITOR outputs will occur at optical input power greater than 1 mW. - The RF output signal must not exceed the maximum RF OUTPUT voltage swing (see Technical Data) to avoid saturation. - For balanced operation illuminate both photodetectors simultaneously and use either the RF OUTPUT or the MONITOR outputs to fine-tune the optical power balance by observing voltage on a digital voltmeter or other low-frequency measurement device. - Do not exceed a maximum power density of 4 W/cm2 for maximum linearity performance when measuring focused beams, fiber outputs, or small diameter beams. - After finishing measurements, turn power off.